1,2 days Road to Hana Itinerary – 21 Best Stops on Road to Hana

 - Lunch at Hana Town (or at Huli Huli Chicken at Koki Beach)

-Finally, after seeing and experiencing everything that was on our list, we started our drive back to Kannapali.
-We reached our resort early in the evening and got enough time to relax as next morning we were going on a whale watching tour from Lahaina!
-Amazing two days on the Road to Hana, a lifetime of memories!
+We reached our resort early in the evening and got enough time to relax as the next morning, we were going on a whale watching tour from West Maui!

 Road to Hana Drive or Tour?